freedomlesiagho/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script to change directory to users home directory
+A script to display current directory contents in long format